Follow this foolproof recipe for how to make a fluffy lemon cake from scratch.

-A truly delicious cake made from scratch, with sunflower oil that can be baked in a bundt pan but also in a regular round pan.
+It's baked in a classic bundt pan but you can also use a regular round cake pan.

-When I make it for myself I usually skip the glaze (since it's extra sugar), but because it certainly adds to the appearance and the lemon flavor, I always add it when I want to serve it for dessert or when I'm invited to a dinner.
+When I make it for myself I usually skip the glaze, but because it certainly adds to the appearance and the lemon flavor, I always add it when I want to serve it for dessert or when I'm invited to a dinner.

 And it also pairs really well with this creamy homemade vanilla ice cream made without an ice cream machine.